 Women and ethnic minorities are increasingly present at the young end of the profession.
 In the year ending 31 July 2015, 61% of those admitted to the roll were female and 27% were from ethnic minority backgrounds.
 In the course of our research this year 120 firms provided us with lists identifying their trainees.
 In most, the women outnumber the men – something we would expect to see given that more women have gone into the profession than men for well over a decade.
 The names on most of these lists also reflect a healthy spread of ethnic backgrounds.
 It is worth mentioning, however, that female and ethnic minority trainees still have too few senior role models, and there are always a small number of legal sector sex or race discrimination claims going through the employment tribunals.
 Go to our website for gender and ethnic diversity statistics for firms featured in this guide.

-Elsewhere on this website you can find analysis on Gender in the Law and Ethnicity in the Law, as well as gender and ethnic diversity statistics for every firm in the True Picture.
+Elsewhere on this website you can our Law firm diversity report 2016 as well as diversity statistics for every firm in the True Picture.
 We've also written about Sexism in the City, LGBT and the law, Disability and the law, Social mobility at the Bar and Women at the Bar.

 Coming from overseas